CDLUC3/merritt-docker/workspace-init/README.md

 ssh-add -l
 ```

-- Run the init script from the role account using established git credentials
+- Run the init script from personal user account using established git credentials
 ```
-~/merritt-docker-dev-init.sh
+~/bin/merritt-docker-dev-init.sh
 ```

+_If this is to be run in VSCode:_
+- make an ssh connection from user account
+- run this in a terminal
+- THEN add a folder to VSCode project ~dpr2/merritt-workspace/merritt-docker

-- Run the build script from the role account using established git credentials
+- Run the build script from user account using established git credentials
 ```
-~/merritt-workspace/merritt-docker/workspace-init/merritt-docker-dev-build.sh
+~dpr2/merritt-workspace/merritt-docker/workspace-init/merritt-docker-dev-build.sh
 ```

 ## VSCode Setup
-- Connect to the remote host as the role account
+- Connect to the remote host as user account
+  - be sure to ssh -A to bring github credentials
-- Open the folder ~/merritt-docker to create the workspace.
+- Open the folder ~dpr2/merritt-workspace/merritt-docker to create the workspace.
   - This will load the settings in .~/merritt-docker/vscode directory.
 - The project contains extension recommendations.
 Accept those recommendations.